 Glynis is a Neuro-Immaturity Therapist and is also a Practitioner, Supervisor and now National Director of the Johansen Individualised Auditory Stimulation (JIAS) Programme.
 She is also trained as a provider of Bilateral Integration.
 Glynis specialises in working with individual students to identify problem areas that hinder learning and then develops a structured movement and remedial programme to suit the child.
 Smart Learning Solutions also provides specialist tuition to students to address difficulties with spelling, reading, writing and mathematics.

 Heidi graduated with a Bachelor of Communication Studies before completing a Post Graduate Diploma in Teaching.
 As a Secondary School teacher she was Department Head of Technology.
-Heidi was also a very effective and well respected teacher at the Primary and Intermediate levels before joining Smart Learning Solutions, where she is able to offer tutoring on an individual basis with students.
-Heidi runs the Tutoring team for Smart Learning, which focuses on the teaching of Mathematics and Language (Reading, Writing, Spelling) to all age levels.
+Heidi was also a very effective and well respected teacher at the Primary and Intermediate levels before joining Smart Learning Solutions.
+She currently teaches Mathematics at a local College and runs the Tutoring team for Smart Learning, which focuses on the teaching of Mathematics and Language (Reading, Writing, Spelling).

 Heidi is a registered Provider and now the Deputy National Director of the Johansen Individualised Auditory Stimulation Programme.
 She has also completed a course in the use of the INPP Schools Programme as well as the One Year Post Graduate Diploma in Neuro-Developmental Delay.
 She is also a Neuro-Immaturity Therapist and is part of the assessment team at Smart Learning Solutions.
 Heidi has also completed training in Bilateral Integration Therapy.